entropyxyz/entropy-docs/content/reference/command-line-interface.md

 ### Deleting your config

 The config file gets generated the first time that you start the CLI.
-If you somehow _break_ your config, you can delete your existing config and start the CLI -- it will generate a new base-config.
+If you somehow _break_ your config, you can delete your existing config and start the CLI -- it will generate a new base config.

+## Logs

+Similar to the configuration file, log files for this CLI can be found in the default [env-paths](https://www.npmjs.com/package/env-paths) locations:

+- **Arch**: `~/.local/state/entropy-cryptography/`
+- **MacOS**: `/Library/Logs/entropy-cryptography/`
+- **Ubuntu**: `~/.local/state/entropy-cryptography/`
+- **Windows**: `C:\Users\<USERNAME>\AppData\Local\entropy-cryptography\Log`

+### Log file contents

+There are three types of log file:

+- **Debug**: Contains detailed technical information useful for troubleshooting during software development and maintenance.
+- **Error**: Records specific software failures, including the time, severity, and context of each error.
+- **Info**: Tracks general system events, providing a high-level overview of the application's behaviour.

 ## Troubleshooting